Saudi Aramco's CEO met Kuwait sovereign fund to discuss IPO: source

 In late October, KIA’s managing director Farouk Bastaki had said Aramco had not approached the fund then, but KIA would look at the IPO like any other investment.

-Aramo has struggled to attract a major cornerstone or anchor investor for its IPO, which could be potentially the world’s biggest.
+Aramco has struggled to attract a major cornerstone or anchor investor for its IPO, which could be potentially the world’s biggest.

 Talks have taken place with sovereign investors including the Abu Dhabi Investment Authority, Singapore’s GIC and other funds, sources have told Reuters.